-We are developing a new IT-system for food collectives to meet the demand for more varied supply of sustainable goods.
-We hope you will support us.
+We are developing a new IT-system for food collectives to meet the demand for a more varied supply of sustainable goods.

 In The Copenhagen Food Co-operative:

-- we lead the way setting new standards for sustainability and organic farming by buying from producers, who do an extra effort regarding soil fertility, environment, climate and biodiversity.
+- We lead the way in setting new standards for sustainability and organic farming by buying from producers who make an extra effort regarding soil fertility, environment, climate and biodiversity.

-- we are diverse non-hierarchical organisation, where people can contribute in many different ways and on many different levels.
-In other words: we are civil society and volunteer-driven engagement in practise.
+- We are a diverse non-hierarchical organisation, where people can contribute in many different ways and on many different levels.
+In other words: we are civil society and volunteer-driven engagement in practice.

-- we avoid food waste: 1.
-In the field by buying products which do not necessarily conform to the standard requirement of super markets.
-2. in our shop by primarily buying goods preordered by our members.
-And when we do have left overs we donate it to various causes.
+- We avoid food waste, both in the field by buying products which do not necessarily conform to the standard requirement of super markets, and also in our shop by primarily buying goods pre-ordered by our members.
+And when we do have leftovers we donate it to various causes.

-- we minimize packaging by receiving our good in return boxes and packing the vegetables in canvas bags.
+- We minimise packaging by receiving our good in return boxes and packing the vegetables in canvas bags.

 About the new IT-system.